callthis/fiction/professional-malpractices-of-state-sponsored-entities.md

 - a gold-digger or a money-pincher,

 - a daydreamer in denial of "reality",

+- a filthy piece of deadwood,

 - or, a mad and irrational, mentally sick person.